Which player should I pick?

 Image slideshows

-1080p video (hardware decode) Native ExoPlayer
+1080p video playback6 Native ExoPlayer

 4K video iPad Pro only Fire TV 4K models